jvel07/NonFungibleNews/README.md

   - Alice uses an audio-to-video approach to generate image sequences (videos) based on a given audio input.
   - The animation you see [here](https://x.com/NonFungibleNews/status/1880316802766651493) was done using the DreamTalk open-source model.
   - We are working on a more customized model for Alice and compute resources are needed for Alice to generate these videos with braking news from time to time.
+### Coming Soon!
+  - AI-to-Human real-time interviews.
+  - Alice will host interviews with prominent human guests in real-time.
+  - NFN will be partnering with a renowned Speech-AI company to make this happen.

 ## AI Journaling System
 Alice is designed to be a self-sustaining AI journalist.
 Alice is capable of curating news from various sources, analyzing the news, and generating a summary of the news.
 Alice is also capable of generating images to accompany the news.